redbrick/static-site/source/help/index.md

 ---

 The Redbrick Helpdesk is staffed by our team of highly skilled volunteer Education Officers.
-The Helpdesk write and maintain a series of tutorials on RedBrick's systems.
+The Helpdesk write and maintain a series of tutorials on Redbrick's systems.
 These are available on our wiki.
 The Helpdesk team can also be contacted by Email, and over IRC in the channel #helpdesk.
-You can access IRC by using one of the methods available here.
+You can access IRC by using one of the methods available [here](https://redbrick.dcu.ie/help/tutorials/IntroToRedbrick/).
 The Helpdesk can be emailed at the [Helpdesk Email address](mailto:helpdesk@redbrick.dcu.ie).